Okinawa Prefecture: Education

 The public schools in Okinawa are overseen by the Okinawa Prefectural Board of Education.
 The agency directly operates several public high schools including Okinawa Shogaku High School.
 The U.S. Department of Defense Dependents Schools operates 13 schools total in Okinawa.
 Seven of these schools are located on Kadena Air Base.

 Okinawa has many types of private schools.
 Some of them are cram schools, also known as juku.
 Others, such as Nova, solely teach language.
-There are 10 colleges/universities in Okinawa, including the University of the Ryukyus, the only national university in the prefecture, and the Okinawa Institute of Science and Technology, a new international research institute.
+There are 10 colleges / universities in Okinawa, including the University of the Ryukyus, the only national university in the prefecture, and the Okinawa Institute of Science and Technology, a new international research institute.
 Okinawa's American military bases also host the Asian Division of the University of Maryland University College.

 Sports

+Martial arts

+Martial arts, such as tegumi and Okinawan kobudō originated among the indigenous people of Okinawa Island.
+Due to its central location, Okinawa was influenced by various cultures including Japan, China and Southeast Asia in its martial arts culture.

+Karate

+Karate originated in the Ryukyu Kingdom, under Chinese influence.
+Over time, it developed into several styles and sub-styles.
+On Okinawa, the three main styles are considered to be Shōrin-ryū, Gōjū-ryū and Uechi-ryū.
+Internationally, the various styles and sub-styles include Matsubayashi-ryū, Wadō-ryū, Isshin-ryū, Shōrinkan, Shotokan, Shitō-ryū, Shōrinjiryū Kenkōkan, Shorinjiryu Koshinkai, and Shōrinji-ryū.

+Following Okinawa's occupation, karate spread to the United States and the rest of the world.
+It is now popular across the world, and has since been included in the Olympic Games.